PrefectHQ/prefect/docs/concepts/deployments.md

 ---
-description: Prefect flow deployments encapsulate a flow, allowing it to be scheduled and triggered via API.
+description: Prefect deployments encapsulate a flow, allowing flow runs to be scheduled and triggered via API.
 tags:
     - Orion
     - work queues